 In this period of Brexit uncertainty, and with fewer job posts available, now more than ever you need to make your job applications as effective as possible.

-If you’re unemployed, consider picking up temporary work while you apply to gain experience and keep money coming in.
+- If you’re unemployed, consider picking up temporary or volunteer work while you apply to gain experience and keep money coming in.

 Brexit and jobs: A summary